-4.15 Speakers are under no obligation to answer a question put under clause 4.14.
+4.16 Speakers are under no obligation to answer a question put under clause 4.15.
 Answers by the speaker, to each question are to be limited to [number to be specified by the council] minutes.

-4.16 Speakers at public forums cannot ask questions of the council, councillors or council staff.
+4.17 Speakers at public forums cannot ask questions of the council, councillors, or council staff.

-4.17 The general manager or their nominee may, with the concurrence of the chairperson, address the council for up to [number to be specified by the council] minutes in response to an address to the council at a public forum after the address and any subsequent questions and answers have been finalised.
+4.18 The general manager or their nominee may, with the concurrence of the chairperson, address the council for up to [number to be specified by the council] minutes in response to an address to the council at a public forum after the address and any subsequent questions and answers have been finalised.